gatsbyjs/gatsby/docs/docs/sourcing-from-kentico-cloud.md

 npm install --save gatsby-source-kentico-cloud
 ```

-Once that's done, you need to add the plugin to `gatsby-config.js` (note this uses the language codename from the Sample Project, which would be `default` in a blank project):
+Once that's done, you need to add the plugin to `gatsby-config.js`:

 ```javascript
 module.exports = {